 Elementary Gifted and Talented

 Kindergarten: During the first semester, GT Specialists provide whole class lessons and small group activities designed to expose students to divergent, convergent, evaluative, and visual thinking.
+Kindergarten students are provided enrichment activities throughout the school year.
+The GT teacher will go into the general education classrooms providing creative and problem solving activities for students.
+Kindergarten students who qualify for GT services will begin receiving pull-out instructional time after March 1.

 Identified kinder students receive Gifted and Talented services through a weekly pullout program.
 GT Specialists guide students through a conceptual understanding that people use self-knowledge, interest, and strengths to relate to the world around them.